dann1/one-deploy/code_style.md

 ### 1.4 The Makefile

-The Makefile is considered to be optional, please don't rely on it for implementing any of the core functionalities, just don't put them there. :-1:
+The Makefile is optional.
+Please don't rely on it for implementing any of the core functionalities — just don't put them there. :-1:

-For example, manual federated deployment requires sequential execution with multiple different inventory files, then the Makefile is not the correct place to implement that, just let the users execute manual steps manually. :point_up::relieved:
+For example, manual federated deployment requires sequential execution with multiple different inventory files, so  the Makefile is not the correct place to implement that.
+Just let users execute the manual steps manually. :point_up::relieved:

 ### 1.5 Pre-checks

 The `opennebula.deploy.precheck` role is executed in the `opennebula.deploy.pre` playbook.
-The main purpose of this role is to verify various conditions globally on the cluster level and prevent execution of the `opennebula.deploy.site` playbook if the conditions are not met.
-While implementing new features or updating existing ones you should consider adding new or updating existing pre-checks.
-Please make sure you design and test `ansible.builtin.assert` logic statements properly, don't rely on intuition, just identify and test all the test cases. :+1:
+The main purpose of this role is to verify various conditions globally at the cluster level, and prevent execution of the `opennebula.deploy.site` playbook if the conditions are not met.
+While implementing new features or updating existing ones, you should consider adding new pre-checks or updating existing pre-checks.
+Please make sure you design and test `ansible.builtin.assert` logic statements properly — don't rely on intuition, just identify and test all of the test cases. :+1:

 > [!WARNING]
-> The `opennebula.deploy.precheck` role doesn't depend on other roles and doesn't load defaults, it has been a conscious decision to repeat definitions of defaults inside logic statements.
+> The `opennebula.deploy.precheck` role doesn't depend on other roles and doesn't load defaults.
+It was a conscious decision to repeat definitions of defaults inside logic statements.

-## 2. Making your code readable
+## 2. Making Your Code Readable

 ### 2.1 Don't get too fancy with booleans